Guatemala’s Controversial 2021 Budget

 Some protestors lit a section of the Congress building on fire and asked for the resignation of Giammattei.
-The hashtags #bastaya (enough), #presupuesto 2021 (budget 2021) , #N21 and #N28 (referring to the dates of protests), are trending in Guatemala right now to raise awareness to the fragile situation.
+The hashtags #bastaya (enough), #presupuesto 2021 (budget 2021) , #N21 and #N28 (referring to the dates of protests), were trending in Guatemala to raise awareness of the fragile situation.

-A large amount of the budget was destined to ministries and items that benefit politicians, rather than the broader population.
+A large amount of Guatemala’s budget was destined to ministries and items that benefit politicians, rather than the broader population.

 This budget not only shows that priorities go against those currently suffering the effects of the pandemic and 2 hurricanes, but discussions were not made public and the bill was rushed through late at night.

 Guatemala’s budget also favors ministries that have historically been hotspots of corruption, such as the Ministry of Communication.